Please ensure Javascript is enabled for purposes of website accessibility Gulf Coast Culture Series | University of West Florida

 March 14 | Freedom’s Dominion: A Saga of White Resistance to Federal Power - Jefferson Cowie

 Jefferson Cowie, the James G. Stahlman Chair in American History at Vanderbilt University, is an accomplished scholar and author whose work has received numerous awards and recognitions for shedding light on the complex intersections of American politics, labor, and society.
-In 2023, he won the Pulitzer Prize for History for his book, Freedom's Dominion: A Saga of White Resistance to Federal Power.
+In 2023, he won the Pulitzer Prize for History for his book Freedom's Dominion: A Saga of White Resistance to Federal Power.
 The book covers local fights against the federal government that support a version of American freedom that allows for oppression.

-This installment of the Experience UWF Downtown Lecture Series is sponsored by the College of Arts, Social Sciences and Humanities, the Department of English, the John C. Pace Symposium Series, and the Panhandle Tiger Bay Club.
+This installment of the Experience UWF Downtown Lecture Series was sponsored by the College of Arts, Social Sciences and Humanities, the Department of English, the John C. Pace Symposium Series, and the Panhandle Tiger Bay Club.

 Man in blue plaid shirt sitting at desk.